bmilliron/OpenRPSDev/README.md

 OpenRPS

-OpenRPS is an open source ERP system design for use in an emerging Resource Based Economy.
+OpenRPS is a resource planning system design for use in various economies.